Don't isolate the QL muscle! Do these 3 exercises instead.

 There is a similar phenomenon happening in our bodies.
 There is a “heaviness” somewhere in the body that we need to balance out.

-These two exercises help bring the pelvis, low back and ribs into better alignment.
+This exercise will help bring the pelvis, low back and ribs into better alignment.
 Better alignment = better function = less pain and discomfort.

 Take a little walk before and after you do the exercises to see if you notice any improvements in how your body feels.